shiyu22/user_base_recommend/README.md

-# User-based Recommendation System with Milvus
+# Graph-based Recommendation System with Milvus

+This project uses graph convolutional neural networks to generate embeddings, and then uses Milvus retrieval to implement a recommendation system.
+It provides flask services and a front-end interface.

 ## Prerequisite